feature-creeps/observability-workshop/docs/install_stack_on_aws.md

 ```

 ## Removing AWS Instance
-1) If you get stuck, sometimes the easiest thing to do remove what you have and begin from fresh. \
-into your instance type: exit
+1) If you get stuck, sometimes the easiest thing to do remove what you have and begin from fresh.
+Into your instance type: `exit`
-2) Once you are on your local machine type: \
+2) Once you are on your local machine type: `docker-machine rm o11y-workshop`
-docker-machine rm o11y-workshop